Dev-Dynammo/Brain-Tumor-Detection/contibutions.md

    git push origin feature/new-feature
    ```

-8. **Create a Pull Request**: Go to the [original repository](https://github.com/original-repo/Brain-Tumor-Detection) on GitHub and click the "New Pull Request" button.
+8. **Create a Pull Request**: Go to the [Repository 1](https://github.com/DevJSter/Brain-Tumor-Detection) and  [Repository 2](https://github.com/Dev-X-Innovate/Brain-Tumor-Detection)on GitHub and click the "New Pull Request" button.
 Provide a descriptive title and explanation of your changes.

 9. **Code Review**: Your pull request will undergo code review.
 Make any necessary updates or address feedback.